522539291/resorcerer/README.md

 ### Recommendations

-Get a resource recommendation for $CONTAINER in $POD:
+To get a resource consumption recommendation for $CONTAINER in $POD do:

 ```
 GET /recommendation/$POD/$CONTAINER